mikerenfro/openhpc-beyond-the-install-guide/README.md

 1. Retrieve the public IPv4 addresses for each OpenHPC management node.
 2. Remove any ssh host keys for those addresses stored in `~vagrant/.ssh/known_hosts`.
 3. Populate Ansible `host_vars` files with compute node names and MAC addreses, usernames, and passwords for each cluster.
+You can adjust the number of user accounts created by changing the `USERS_PER_HOST` value in `create.sh`.
 4. Wait for every OpenHPC management node to respond to ssh connections.
 5. Print the public IPv4 addresses for each OpenHPC management node.